metal3-io/metal3-docs/design/proposal-to-add-boot-parameters-for-metal3-schema.md

 ## Summary

-Enhancing the `metal3` schema by adding `BOOT` parameters that we received from ironic introspection which will be helpful in performance based use cases.
+Enhancing the `metal3` schema by adding `BOOT` parameters that we received from ironic introspection.

 ## Motivation

-To make the existing `metal3` schema compatible and scalable for heavy computation based use cases.
+To add support for `CurrentBootMode` parameter in `metal3` schema.

 ### Goals

-To compare the introspection data fetched from `Ironic-Inspector` through `Gopher-cloud client` library with `metal3` schema and add `BOOT` parameters in `metal3` schema.
+To add `CurrentBootMode` parameter in `metal3` schema.

 ## Proposal

 The comparison of hardware introspection data coming from `Ironic-Inspector` and existing `metal3` schema for configuration of `baremetalhost` concludes that few hardware parameters are missing in `metal3` schema that are fetched from `Ironic-Inspector`.
-We propose to add `BOOT` parameters in `metal3` schema for scalability and performance enhancement.
+We propose to add `CurrentBootMode` parameter in `metal3` schema.

 ### Implementation Details/Notes/Constraints